-Damage due to rising flood waters has long been held an uninsurable event by private insurance companies.
-The federal government established the National Flood Insurance Program (NFIP) in 1968 as a response to the lack of available flood insurance and to increasing federal disaster assistance due to flood peril.
+Damage due to rising flood waters has long been held as an uninsurable event by private insurance companies.
+The federal government established the National Flood Insurance Program (NFIP) in 1968 as a response to the lack of available flood insurance and to increase federal disaster assistance due to flood peril.
 The NFIP partners with private property and casualty insurance companies that administer national flood insurance policies.
 The federal government underwrites the cost of the program.
 Historically, the federal flood premium rates did not accurately reflect the risk associated with the covered properties.
-This has resulted in catastrophic losses, now NFIP debt, ultimately paid for by U.S. taxpayers.
+This has resulted in catastrophic losses, now NFIP debt is ultimately funded by U.S. taxpayers.

 The NAIC and state insurance regulators support a long-term reauthorization of the NFIP to take steps to reduce the complexity of the program and strengthen the NFIP's financial framework so that the program can continue helping individuals and communities secure flood insurance.
-Currently, the NFIP is authorized through September 30, 2022.
+Currently, the NFIP is authorized through September 30, 2024.

 The NAIC's NFIP reauthorization recommendations for Congress include encouraging more significant growth in the private flood insurance market.
-Congress faces the challenge of maintaining a balance between improving the program's financial solvency and reducing taxpayer exposure while also being mindful of affordability concerns.
+Congress faces the challenge of maintaining a threeway balance: improving the program's financial solvency and reducing taxpayer exposure while also being mindful of affordability concerns for insureds.

-The rise of private flood insurance products by insurance companies that were traditionally considered uninsurable is changing in this market space.
-With the rise of sophisticated data modeling and the use of artificial intelligence, insurance companies are getting more comfortable finding the ability to price back into this market and sell flood insurance to consumers.
+The rise of private flood insurance products by insurance companies for areas that were traditionally considered uninsurable is changing in this market space.
+With the rise of sophisticated data modeling and the use of artificial intelligence, insurance companies are becoming more comfortable pricing to return to this market and sell flood insurance to consumers

-Ongoing Health Care Reform
+Health Care Reform

-The passage of the federal Affordable Care Act (ACA) in 2010 set the most comprehensive effort ever to reform the U.S. health care system.
-The Commissioner's involvement from the start has been crucial to the successful implementation of the ACA in Washington state.
-Early reforms that have been successfully safeguarded include eliminating lifetime caps, allowing young adults up to age 26 to stay on their parents' health plans, requiring coverage regardless of pre-existing conditions, providing prescription drug cost savings to seniors, and eliminating out-of-pocket costs for preventive care.
+The passage of the federal Affordable Care Act (ACA) in 2010 created the most comprehensive effort ever to reform the U.S. health care system.
+The Commissioner's involvement from the start was crucial to the successful implementation of the ACA in Washington state.
+Now we all are accustomed to the elimination of lifetime caps on health policies, adults up to age 26 maintaining coverage on their parents' health plans, the elimination of pre-existing conditions, prescription drug cost savings to seniors, and the elimination of out-of-pocket costs for preventive care.

-Changes of this magnitude to insurance markets have required the Commissioner to communicate complex and sometimes unwelcome information to understand the challenges health insurers face in implementing changes and to ensure that the OIC is well prepared to do its part and withstand the pressure from insurers when they disagree with decisions.
+Changes of this magnitude to the insurance market have required the Commissioner to communicate complex and sometimes unwelcome information.
+This illustrates that the OIC is equipped to do its part to withstand pressures from insurers when they disagree with decisions.

-Federal health care reform issues and challenges continue, even with the successful implementation of the Affordable Care Act.
-The Commissioner supports coordinated responses at the national level through involvement in the work of the NAIC, development of statewide initiatives, such as alignment of Washington state's Balance Billing Protection Act with the federal No Surprises Act, and adoption of over ten sets of rules to imbed ACA and behavioral health parity protections into state law.
-He has also taken action to limit the sale of short-term limited, duration medical plans that lack core consumer protections required in ACA coverage.
+Federal health care reform issues and challenges continue fourteen years after the successful implementation of the Affordable Care Act.
+The Commissioner supports coordinated responses at the national level through involvement in the work of the NAIC, development of statewide initiatives, and leading the charge to implement and align Washington state's Balance Billing Protection Act with the federal No Surprises Act.
+OIC help develop processes to ensure ambulances were also part of the NO Surprises Act.
+The Commissioner adopted over ten sets of rules to imbed ACA and behavioral health parity protections into state law.
+He has also taken action to limit the sale of short-term, limited-duration medical plans that lack core consumer protections required by the ACA.

-Regulating the health insurance market inside and outside of the Health Benefit Exchange (HBE) In 2011, the Washington State Legislature established a state-run online insurance marketplace under the ACA known as the Washington Health Benefit Exchange.
-It authorized the Governor and Insurance Commissioner to facilitate implementation.
-Subsequently, in 2012, the Legislature adopted E2SHB 2319, which guided market stabilization and clarity on roles and responsibilities and provided the Commissioner with significantly more responsibility and authority.
+Regulating Health Insurance Markets, Including the Health Benefit Exchange (HBE)

+In 2011, the Washington State Legislature established a state-run online insurance marketplace under the ACA known as the Washington Health Benefit Exchange.
+In 2012, the Legislature adopted E2SHB 2319, which guided market stabilization and clarity on roles and responsibilities and provided the Commissioner with significantly more responsibility and authority.